Tuduk and one of his faithful pack members

 After more than a decade of waiting, it finally became possible to begin the process of typing Armenian Gamprs, specifically.
-In 2018, our Club founder, Rohana Mayer purchased 12 DNA profile kits from Embark and flew to Armenia, for the third time, to collect samples.
-Out of those 12 kits, one could not be processed, for an unknown reason.
+In 2018, our Club founder, Rohana Mayer, purchased 12 DNA profile kits from Embark and flew to Armenia for the third time to collect samples.
+Out of those 12 kits, one could not be processed for an unknown reason.
 One dog tested as mixed; part mutt and part Rottweiler.
-In the end, there were 10 Gampr DNA samples that gave clean, consistent results, which are listed below.
+In the end, 10 Gampr DNA samples gave clean, consistent results, which are listed below.

-Once in Armenia, Armen Khechoyan and his wife Irina were very helpful in obtaining a wide variety of samples from across the country, by putting in an extreme effort to help find the correct dogs for testing, during the three week trip.
+Once in Armenia, Armen Khechoyan and his wife Irina were very helpful in obtaining a wide variety of samples from across the country by putting in an extreme effort to help find the correct dogs for testing during the three-week trip.
 The difficult part was deciding which dogs to test.
-Most of what is seen in sheep camps and with breeders are mixed breed dogs.
-We needed enough variety to have a well rounded genetic profile, while also avoiding the mixed breeds, in order to have enough clean samples.
+Most of what is seen in sheep camps and breeders are mixed-breed dogs.
+We needed enough variety to have a well-rounded genetic profile while also avoiding the mixed breeds to have enough clean samples.

 Sheep camps usually have 7-12 males and 1, sometimes 2 females